FaisalBaqutyan/turtlesim-package-in-ROS2/README.md

 ```
 ros2 run turtlesim turtlesim_node
 ```
-as we can see the picture turtlesim is working
+as we can see in the picture turtlesim is working

 ![Screenshot from 2024-07-04 15-28-19](https://github.com/FaisalBaqutyan/ROS2-humble-installation/assets/174335196/9f1acdf1-3256-422a-818a-cd169f13c2c4)